-COST OUTLIER THRESHOLD-Enter 'N' (or tab) if the cost outlier threshold is not applicable for the claim.
-For the cost outlier threshold, enter 'Y.' For all of the remaining new technology fields, enter the procedure and diagnosis code if there is a procedure code on the claim that is defined within the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM).
-Otherwise, enter 'N' (or tab).
-Certain new technologies provide for an additional payment.
+REQUIRED COST OUTLIER THRESHOLD- Enter 'N' (or tab) if the cost outlier threshold is not applicable for the claim.
+For the cost outlier threshold, enter 'Y.'

 The following screen is an example of what will appear.
 Note that some fields may have 0 values depending on the inputs entered in the prior screen.